Innovation is the keyword today everywhere, in every field and it becomes a dire need especially in fields like human resources.

 The daily routine can dampen the spirits of even highly motivated employees.
 So, there can be fun activities to just bring in little relief and spread cheer.

-There can be themed days such as 60s look or a colour day or the company can arrange for a 20-minute fun break or there can be after-office get-togethers where the whole team can go for a dinner or coffee or bowling or indulge in any sports.
+There can be themed days such as 60s look or a colour day or the company can arrange for a 20-minute fun break or there can be after-office get-together where the whole team can go for a dinner or coffee or bowling or indulge in any sports.
 This not only uplifts moods but also helps strengthen team spirit.

 12. A power nap can rejuvenate: